-How do I sell my annuity?
+Can I sell my annuity?

 1) Entirety – selling an annuity pays out the entire investment as a lump sum and forfeits the annuity holder’s ability to receive future periodic payments.
 This is the most straightforward way to sell an annuity.

-2) Partial – a partial buyout allows the seller to sell a portion of his/her annuity payments and still receive periodic income without forgoing the tax benefits.
-For example, if the seller needs money immediately, he/she can sell years 1 – 5 of their annuity payments in exchange for a lump sum.
+2) Partial – a partial buyout allows the annuity holder to sell a portion of his/her annuity payments and still receive periodic income without forgoing the tax benefits.
+For example, if the seller needs money immediately, he/she can sell years 1 – 5 of his/her annuity payments in exchange for a lump sum.
 After those five years have lapsed, the periodic payments will continue.
 Also, if the seller needs additional funds, he/she can buyout another portion of the remaining payments in exchange for lump sums.

-How can I sell my annuity?
+How much cash can I get if I sell my annuity?

-What are the drawbacks/pitfalls?
+What are the cons to selling an annuity?

 There are some drawbacks to selling an annuity.
 For example, selling an annuity can incur a “surrender charge,” which can be as much as 10%.
 In addition, the seller won’t be able to collect any future payments from the annuity, which can be problematic in terms of retirement planning.
 Also, there are likely to be tax implications for selling your annuity.

 Are you concerned about the repercussions of a sale?
 Learn more about tax implications from selling your annuity.